lightbasenl/platforms/packages/compas-convert/docs/vendor-backend-package.md

 ### Other cleanups

-- Remove usages of `importProjectResource`.
-Add explicit project imports in places where this is used.
+- Remove usages 'services' in the `services.js` file.
+Add explicit project imports in places where these are used.
+Most of these can be replaced with either direct imports from generated code, or services available in the project.
+After this,you should be able to remove `importProjectResources`.
-- Using `typeof import(` is used a bunch in this project.
-However, while removing the `importProjectResource` calls, you added a bunch of imports in various places, so you can update `typeof import(` into `typeof authController` for example.
+- Cleanup the exports from `backend/index.js` as much as possible.
+This might be necessary to get code-gen working again.
+For example, code-gen structure files can't depend on generator output.
+- Sentry metrics support has been removed.
+Remove any usages of `Sentry.metrics` or `_compasSentryExport?.metrics`
+- Replace `(ctx, next)` callbacks with `(ctx)`. `next` was supported for backwards compatibility reasons.
+Note that raw Koa callbacks, e.g `app.use` still need to use the `next` parameter.